bigfleet/jimvanfleet.com/content/posts/2023-11-17-reconsolidation.md

 The days of maximum speed and experimentation are over.
 While the pace of change in the tech world won't slow, I suspect my own frontiers might be near their edges.
 I stayed out in the field longer than most.
 We'll see if I can make my recordings from the trenches valuable to a new generation.

 Combining the static-site capabilities directly inside themes, and content posts, I believe I understand how to properly express myself here.

+### Something to communicate

+I've been a father for many years.
+Youth that enter my profession today remind myself of a former life and set of viewpoints.

+I lament the circular nature of 'progress' in my industry with some regularity.
+It was especially troubling to see (for example) pre-cursors of [fake news](../2007-04-25-its-hip-to-be-wrong) and [Twitter's noise](../2009-06-28-my-twitter-vacation) not register as an old sentiment.